Ariel-Rodriguez/react-amp-template/examples/simple-server/README.md

 ## DEMO

 This is a full boilerplate application.
-Demostrates how to create a simple application for Preact server rendering using RAMPT.
+Demostrates how to implement RAMPT using Babel + React 16 + StyledComponents v3.

 ### Install
 - `npm install`
 - `npm start`